saifulislam88/kubernetes/L.k8s-ssl-tls-certificates-configuration/k8s-ingress-tls-ssl-configuration.md

    - ZeroSSL
    - Cloudflare

-## SSL/TLS Setup with `Self-Signed Certificate` or `SSL files from a Certificate Authority` Using Ingress-NGINX Controller
+## SSL/TLS Setup Using Ingress-NGINX Controller

 **Before proceeding, let's establish some baseline assumptions regarding the application setup:**
 - The application is deployed on a Kubernetes cluster.